 Exodus 12:6 Now you shall keep it until the fourteenth day of the same month.
 Then the whole assembly of the congregation of Israel shall kill it at twilight.

 They were to keep it until, and to kill it at, ben ha arbayim.
 Okay, twilight has been clearly described, but here there was an additional factor.
 It is the word "until."
-The Hebrew word is ad (phonetically, in English); and it means up to a specific point in time—not through, nor beyond.
-It means the limit of time itself.
+The Hebrew word is ad (phonetically, in English); and it means "up to a specific point in time; not through, nor beyond; the limit of time itself."
 That came from Gesenius' Hebrew-Chaldee Lexicon to the Old Testament.